Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Introduction

-\paragraph{$\diamond$ Numerical Evaluation. } In \Cref{sec:exps}, we present extensive experiments validating different aspects of our theoretical results (sensitivity analysis of our step size and comparison with other Polyak step sizes in the non-smooth setting).
-We also assess the performance of \ref{eq:sgd-sps-M} and \ref{eq:ima-sps-M} in training deep neural networks for multi-class image classification problems and compute the gradient norms under \ref{eq:sgd-sps-M}, confirming they do not collapse to small values.
-Reproducible code is provided with the submission.
+\textbf{$\diamond$ Numerical Evaluation. } In \Cref{sec:exps}, we present an extensive empirical study of our step size, including sensitivity analysis of our step size and comparison with other Polyak step sizes in the non-smooth setting.
+We also assess the performance of \ref{eq:sgd-sps-M} and \ref{eq:ima-sps-M} in training deep neural networks for multi-class image classification problems and track the gradient norms under \ref{eq:sgd-sps-M}, observing that they remain larger than those of the smoothed Polyak baseline.